SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -Path

 Specifies the path to a .tar.gz or .vhdx file to import.
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]